-The security requirements of NAC are relatively simple.
+The security requirements are relatively simple.
 Only computers that meet the following requirements will be allowed access to the campus network:

-- Running a supported operating system (Windows 8+, Mac OSX 10.12+, latest Linux versions of CentOS, Fedora, RHE, SUSE, and Ubuntu)
+- Running a supported operating system (Windows 8 or newer, Mac OSX 10.14 or newer)

 - System firewall enabled